inso2/modbus/README.md

 ## Overview
-This is a Modbus master library for mongoose os.
+This is a fork of the Modbus master library for mongoose os attempting to fix a bug where writing multiple registers will crash the program.

 ## Features
 The following Modbus functions are available: